sahil3691/job-aaplication/README.md

-# Automated Hiring Platform
+# Jobifier

-The Automated Hiring Platform is a web-based application aimed at simplifying and automating the recruitment process for both job applicants and recruiters.
+The Automated Hiring Platform is a application aimed at simplifying and automating the recruitment process for both job applicants and recruiters.
 It leverages machine learning algorithms to match the best candidates for job openings, streamlining the hiring process and improving efficiency.

 ### Objective